menu-hanke/smk-browser/README.md

 # Overview

-The purpose of this software is to:
+This software:

-- Download files from server based on property IDs
+1. Downloads files from server based on property IDs APIs used:
-- Save the downloaded files to a selected folder

-### APIs used

 #### MML´s real esteta boundary services API
 - Takes in property IDs and returns boundaries as GeoJSON